sonusboom/zabbix_installer/README.md

 ### Usage

-The script allows you to change the MalTrail admin password during installation.
-It also sets the recommended cronjobs for the MalTrail server and sensor services.
+The script is menu based and will install and configure Docker as a swarm (so we can use secrets), set up the required volume directories and environment files for Zabbix containers and start the containers as a stack.

+Here are the script installation tasks:

+* Install Docker
+* Setup Zabbix
+* Start Zabbix Stack

-The following docker images are deployed:
+The following docker images are deployed via the included docker-compose.yml:

 * MariaDB-Server
 * Zabbix-Agent